rivasbolinga/school-library/README.md

 # 📖 About the project <a name="about-project"></a>

 This project is done as part of Microverse program with the goal of perfectionate the use of Object Oriented Program in Ruby.
-In this initial step, the learning objectives are:

-- Implement classes and objects in Ruby.
-- Implement encapsulation and inheritance with Ruby.
-- Run a program using the command line.
+Part of a collaborative project.
+The goal is to create an app where the user can interact with in order to manage the School Library adding books, people and rentals.

 ## 🛠 Built With <a name="built-with"></a>